Spring Semester 2021 at Georgia Tech

 Current and newly admitted international students are facing various issues related to travel restrictions or visa matters, subject to guidance from the U.S. Department of Homeland Security’s Student and Exchange Visitor Program (SEVP).
 We continue to follow developments closely and will update resources as additional guidance is made available from SEVP.

-Following travel restrictions put into place by the U.S. government beginning in March 2020 in response to Covid-19, and the continued unpredictability of the pandemic, Georgia Tech has made the difficult decision to cancel upcoming international internships, exchange programs, and Georgia Tech-sponsored international curricular and co-curricular travel programs for fall semester 2020.
+Following travel restrictions put into place by the U.S. government beginning in March 2020 in response to Covid-19, and the continued unpredictability of the pandemic, Georgia Tech has made the difficult decision to cancel upcoming international internships, exchange programs, and Georgia Tech-sponsored international curricular and co-curricular travel programs for spring semester 2021.

 Please note that the cancellations do not include our campuses in France or China.
 For more information for international students and study abroad participants, visit the Covid-19 Information for International Students page.